6 Foot 1 in Metres: A complete walkthrough to Height Conversions and Understanding the Metric System

 Rounding for Practical Purposes

-In many practical applications, the level of precision provided by 1.8542 meters might be excessive.
+In many practical applications, the level of precision provided by 1.Practically speaking, 8542 meters might be excessive.
 Rounding to a more manageable number is often acceptable.
 Rounding to two decimal places, we get 1.85 meters.
 This level of accuracy is sufficient for most everyday purposes.
-However, for scientific or engineering applications, retaining more decimal places might be necessary to maintain accuracy.
+On the flip side, for scientific or engineering applications, retaining more decimal places might be necessary to maintain accuracy.

 Practical Applications of Height Conversion